 Sports drinks include the electrolytes sodium and potassium.
 The addition of sodium to sports drinks does have potential benefits.
 Sodium-containing beverages can encourage fluid intake by driving the thirst mechanism.
 Sodium also increases fluid absorption and retention.
 Sports drinks may also help with salt replacement for athletes who are heavy or salty sweaters.
 Most commercial sports drinks contain sodium in the range of 10-25mmol/L and in the case of some sports waters, even lower.
-It should be highlighted that low sodium drinks are not suitable when rehydration is crucial to subsequent performance (i.e. must replace a fluid deficit in a short period of time).
-The addition of potassium to sports drinks is beneficial to assist with muscle contraction during exercise.
+It should be highlighted that these drinks are not suitable when rehydration is crucial to subsequent performance (i.e. must replace a fluid deficit in a short period of time).